MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Google Chrome uses the Pin to taskbar wizard to help users pin suggested sites to the taskbar.
+  Microsoft Edge uses the Pin to taskbar wizard to help users pin suggested sites to the taskbar.
 The Pin to taskbar wizard feature is enabled by default and accessible to the user through the Settings and more menu.

 If you enable this policy or don't configure it, users can call the Pin to taskbar wizard from the Settings and More menu.
 The wizard can also be called via a protocol launch.